 As first responders, Public Safety Communications personnel are the first to offer assistance and the first to provide support, comfort, or sympathy to citizens in distress.
 They are highly trained, dedicated and trusted public servants that save lives every day.
 Public Safety Communications 9-1-1 and dispatch personnel professionally and efficiently processed more than 1,300,000 calls for service in 2014.

-Public Safety Communications is an internationally accredited 9-1-1 Center and our personnel are recognized for their professionalism, commitment to public safety, leadership and innovation.
-We are a public safety agency staffed with 200 civilian personnel working together as 9-1-1 call takers, law enforcement and fire/EMS dispatchers, trainers, supervisors, FOIA/MPIA processors, career development coordinators, administrators, managers, technical staff and radio communication specialists.
+Public Safety Communications is an internationally accredited public safety agency staffed with 200 civilian personnel working together as 9-1-1 call takers, law enforcement and fire/EMS dispatchers, trainers, supervisors, FOIA/MPIA processors, administrators, managers, technical staff and radio communication specialists.

 "Public Safety Communications is committed to Caring for Prince George’s County ~ One Call at a Time."